Dismissing an employee may be your best option if the employee's conduct or performance is unacceptable, or if you need to make employees redundant.

 - Which offences provide grounds for summary dismissal.

 - What rights of representation and appeal employees have.

-- Give each employee a copy of the rules and explain them.
+- Give each employee a copy of the rules and explain them all.
 It is difficult to discipline employees for breaking a rule if they are not aware of it.

-- Include the procedures in the written terms of employment or explain where a copy is available.
+- Include the procedures in the written terms of employment, or explain where a copy of them is available.

-1.3 Most offences will lead to a series of oral and written warnings before any dismissal.
+Most offences will lead to a series of oral and written warnings before any dismissal

 - Investigate the circumstances before taking any formal action.